 Before winter arrives, the most important thing you need to do for yourself and your family is to ensure that your furnace is operational, safe, and as energy-efficient as you can make it.
 When that first cold day hits, you don’t want to turn on the furnace only to discover that it isn’t working.
 A lot can happen during the warmer months to affect your furnace, so it pays to be prepared.

-- Don’t leave your family in the cold – Turn on the thermostat.
+Turn on the thermostat.
 Switch from cooling to heating and set the temperature a couple of degrees higher than the current room temperature.
 If you don’t hear the heat kick on within a minute, pull off the cover and make sure the wire connections are secure (if you feel comfortable doing so).
 If the connections are snug, make sure the power source to the HVAC system is turned on.
-If it’s still not working, you could check the furnace fan, blower or heat pump — but it likely makes better sense to call in a professional HVAC service.
+At this point if it’s still not working, you could check the furnace fan, blower or heat pump — but it likely makes better sense to call in a professional HVAC service.
 Be sure to do this BEFORE the colder months arrive, so you and your family stay warm.

-No doubt about it, your best bet is to call an HVAC professional service and have them come out and inspect your furnace.
-During a regular maintenance inspection, the repairman also will clean the furnace, change the filter, check for leaks and unhealthy gases, and ensure that everything is operational.
+Your best bet is to call an HVAC professional service and have them come out and inspect your furnace.
+During a regular maintenance inspection, the repairman also will clean the furnace, change the filter, and check for leaks and unhealthy gases.
 You also can pay them to come out for a professional duct cleaning.

 Miller’s Heating & Air can help you with all your HVAC repair and service needs.